Neosperience/backpack/README.md

 > Your hiking equipment for an enjoyable Panorama development experience

 Backpack is a toolset that makes development for AWS Panorama.
 AWS Panorama is is a machine learning appliance and software development kit that can be used to develop intelligent video analytics and computer vision applications, deployed on an edge device.
-For more information, refer to the [Panorama page](https://aws.amazon.com/panorama/) on AWS website.
+For more information, refer to the [Panorama page](https://aws.amazon.com/panorama/) on the AWS website.

+Backpack provides the following modules:
+ - *idcard.AutoIdentity* allows your application to learn more about itself and the host device.
+It gives access to the Panorama device id, application instance id, application name and description, and other similar information.
+ - *Timepiece* is a collection of timing and profiling classes that allows you to efficiently measure the frame processing time of your app, time profile different stages of frame processing (pre-processing, model invocation, post-processing), and send a selected subset of these metrics to AWS CloudWatch to monitor your application in real-time, and even create CloudWatch alarms if your app stops processing frames.
+ - *SpyGlass* provides a framework to restream the processed video (annotated by your application) to media endpoints supported by *GStreamer*. *KVSSpyGlass* is an implementation of a SpyGlass pipeline that lets you send the processed video to AWS Kinesis Video Streams.
+ - *Annotation* is a unified API for drawing on different backends like the core `panoramasdk.media` class or OpenCV images.

 ## Installation

-Backpack consists of several loosely coupled components, each solving a specific tasks.
+Backpack consists of several loosely coupled components, each solving a specific task.
 Backpack python package is expected to be installed in the docker container of your Panorama application with pip, so you would add the following line to your `Dockerfile`:

 ```docker
 RUN pip install git+https://github.com/neosperience/backpack.git